marlonecobos/rangemap/README.md

 ##### Using only administrative area names

-Following there is an example in wich administrative areas will be selected using only the names of the administrative entities known to be occupied by the species.
-This approach may be useful in circumstances where goegraphic coordinates or aqurate localitie descriptions do not exist.
+Following there is an example in which administrative areas will be selected using only the names of the administrative entities known to be occupied by the species.
+This approach may be useful in circumstances where geographic coordinates or accurate locality descriptions do not exist.

 ``` r
 # administrative areas invloved